 Getting back on the clean eating band wagon does not need to be boring, in fact you will love to eat this clean eating Salad just because it tastes that good...
 Really!
 If you are into salads, come on over and follow my Sensational Salad board on Pinterest.

-One great attribute of Nutty Ginger Tamari Quinoa Salad is the fact that it is very filling as the nuts give you lots of protein and make you feel satisfied much longer.
+One great attribute of Nutty Ginger Tamari Quinoa Salad is the fact that it is very filling.
+The nuts give you lots of protein and make you feel satisfied much longer.
 In addition, this is a great opportunity to clean out your crisper, freezer and refrigerator.
 Use the veggies you have on hand.
-If you love the idea of quinoa salad, why not add fruit and try our Quinoa Fruit Salad.
+If you love the idea of a quinoa salad, why not add fruit and try our Quinoa Fruit Salad.

 Ginger Tamari Dressing

 I actually prefer to eat this Salad at room temperature or chilled but my boys love it hot as a side dish.
-It can be called a salad, a side dish or even a vegan main dish because it is one completely delicious nutty dish power packed with antioxidant veggies, high protein nuts and seeds, red quinoa and warm ginger spice.
+It can be called a salad, a side dish or even a vegan main dish.
 If you want to make this recipe vegan, just swap the honey with maple syrup or sugar alternative of choice.